Function and Purpose

 - Advises the department with respect to the development of the Area Plan and budget and reviews and comments on the completed Area Plan and budget before it is transmitted to the appropriate authorities.

 - Reviews and evaluates the administration of the Area Plan and the operations conducted under the plan to determine the department's effectiveness in meeting the needs of the people it serves.

 - Advocates on behalf of the needs of the elderly and veterans in the community on issues germane to improving the quality of life for seniors, their families and caregivers and veterans and their dependents.

-The 13 members are volunteers and are appointed by the Washington County Board of commissioners for two-year terms.
-Members may be re-appointed for three additional terms.
+The 13 members are volunteers and are appointed by the Washington County Board of Commissioners for three-year terms.
+Members may be reappointed for two additional terms.
 A minimum of 51% of the members must be ages 60 or above.
-Older members must include individuals residing in rural areas, include minority individuals and people who are participants or eligible to participate in the department's programs.
-Members under 60 years of age include representatives of older individuals, are local elected officials, or providers of veterans health care and the general public.
+Older members must include individuals residing in rural areas, minority individuals and people who are participants or are eligible to participate in the department's programs.
+Members under 60 years of age include representatives of older individuals, are local elected officials, or are providers of veterans health care and the general public.

 For more information, call 503-846-3081.